Florida’s No-Fault Divorce

 In addition, injecting inflammatory language in the divorce petition simply for the purpose of “putting it on the record” usually backfires, regardless of the merits of the accusation.
 Your spouse will naturally become even more infuriated, damaging the chances of a settlement at mediation and requiring a decision by a judge.
 Agreeing on a settlement is less risky than leaving it to a judge to make the decision and it costs much less in legal fees.
 An experienced family law attorney will only include these type of allegations in very specific situations when they can make a difference in the outcome.

-Call For Free Initial Consultation
+Call For Initial Consultation

-If you are considering a divorce and want a knowledgeable and objective advice on what to do, I encourage you to call AAA Family Law at 407-260-6001 and schedule a thirty-minute free initial consultation with me.
+If you are considering a divorce and want a knowledgeable and objective advice on what to do, I encourage you to call AAA Family Law at 407-260-6001 and schedule an initial consultation with me.
 I have been practicing law since 1999 and dedicated exclusively to representing clients as a family law attorney in divorces and other family law cases since 2005, in the Orlando area since 2011.

 At the consultation I will (a) listen to your situation regarding a possible divorce and ask you what your objectives are for a settlement, (b) outline a plan of legal actions to achieve your objectives and (c) quote you a fixed attorney retainer feed, not an hourly rate whose total you will only find out after the settlement.